-- and required to attend a USSA approved seminar at least bi-annually. - U602.1.8.3 Failure to meet the above participation requirements will result in loss of TD certification status. - U602.1.8.4 If a TD misses an update for 2-years, the TD may be reinstated to the previous level by attending a recognized update. - U602.1.8.5 If a TD misses an update for 3 or more years, the TD may be reinstated by passing the appropriate examination, i.e. Level 1 or 2 must pass the Level 1 exam, Level 3 or 4 must pass the Level 3 exam. - U602.1.8.6 A TD may not violate the update rule for a second time and maintain TD certification. - 602.2 Appointment - 602.2.2 For all events the appointment is made by USSA or its designate. - 602.2.4 A TD cannot be a member of the local organizing association. - 602.3 TD replacement - 602.3.4 If the TD is unable to serve, a deputy for the absent TD is to be named on the spot by the team captains.
-The replacement must likewise meet the requirements of article 602.1.3. - In an emergency, a TD may also be named who does not meet these requirements, but is competent to ensure the conduct (continuation) of the race.
-In the choice of this person, stringent criteria are to be used. - 602.3.5 The replacement TD has the same rights and duties as the TD originally appointed. - 602.4 Organization of the Assignment - 602.4.1 The organizer must establish contact with the TD in good time. - 602.4.2 Cancellations or postponements of events must be announced to the TD and to the USSA Office immediately, taking into account any applicable deadlines. - 602.4.3 For DH and SG, the TD should arrive at the competition site at least 48 hours before the draw for the first training.
-In all other events, this should be at least 24 hours before the draw for the event concerned. - 602.5 Expense Accounts - The TD has a right to reimbursement for: - Automobile mileage to the event at IRS guidelines per mile, or in the case of air travel, the cost of coach air fare. - Lodging, the cost of a single room for the time period from the first team captains meeting to the end of the event.
+- U602.1.8.4 If a TD misses an update for 2-years, the TD may be reinstated to the previous level by attending a recognized update. - U602.1.8.5 If a TD misses an update for three or more years, the TD may be reinstated by passing the appropriate examination, i.e. Level 1 or 2 must pass the Level 1 exam, Level 3 or 4 must pass the Level 3 exam. - U602.1.8.6 A TD may not violate the update rule for a second time and maintain TD certification. - 602.2 Appointment - 602.2.2 For all events the appointment is made by USSA or its designate. - 602.2.4 A TD cannot be a member of the local organizing association. - 602.3 TD replacement - 602.3.4 If the TD is unable to serve, a deputy for the absent TD is to be named on the spot by the team captains.
+The replacement must likewise meet the requirements of article 602.1.3.

+In an emergency, a TD may also be named who does not meet these requirements, but is competent to ensure the conduct (continuation) of the race.
+In the choice of this person, stringent criteria are to be used.

+- 602.3.5 The replacement TD has the same rights and duties as the TD originally appointed. - 602.4 Organization of the Assignment - 602.4.1 The organizer must establish contact with the TD in good time. - 602.4.2 Cancellations or postponements of events must be announced to the TD and to the USSA Office immediately, taking into account any applicable deadlines. - 602.4.3 For DH and SG, the TD should arrive at the competition site at least 48 hours before the draw for the first training.
+In all other events, this should be at least 24 hours before the draw for the event concerned. - 602.5 Expense Accounts

+The TD has a right to reimbursement for:

+- Automobile mileage to the event at IRS guidelines per mile, or in the case of air travel, the cost of coach air fare. - Lodging, the cost of a single room for the time period from the first team captains meeting to the end of the event.
 If organizers provide appropriate volunteer housing, the TD must use it. - Meals that are accompanied by invoices.
-If organizer provides meals, the TD must utilize these. - Reasonable out-of-pocket expenses (i.e. postage, telephone, etc.). - U602.6 Sanctions - Sanctions can be imposed against TDs. - 603 Course Setter - 603.1 Prerequisites - U603.1.1 Course setters at USSA Scored events must be a current USSA Coach or Official member and must have a current referee certification. - 603.1.3 For DH, the course setter must be acquainted with the particular race course. - 603.2 Appointment - 603.2.3 The appointment is made by the Jury.
-For competitions in two runs, each run is to
+If organizer provides meals, the TD must utilize these. - Reasonable out-of-pocket expenses (i.e. postage, telephone, etc.). - U602.6 Sanctions

+Sanctions can be imposed against TDs.

+603 Course Setter

+- 603.1 Prerequisites - U603.1.1 Course setters at USSA Scored events must be a current USSA Coach or Official member and must have a current referee certification. - 603.1.3 For DH, the course setter must be acquainted with the particular race course. - 603.2 Appointment - 603.2.3 The appointment is made by the Jury.
+For competitions in two runs, each run is to be set by a different course setter.
+One of the two course setters can be named by the organizer. - 603.3 Supervision of the Course Setters - 603.3.1 The work of the course setters is supervised by the Jury.